danielabar/meblog/src/markdown/migrating-from-rails-secrets-to-credentials.md

 **Explanation:**

 1. A new encrypted file was generated to persist the development secrets: `config/credentials/development.yml.enc`
-2. A new key was generated to encrypt and decrypt the development secrets: `a44c8fd8b05cd46af35b34f778b56f37`
+2. A new master key was generated to encrypt and decrypt the development secrets: `a44c8fd8b05cd46af35b34f778b56f37`
-3. The value of the development key is saved in a new file: `config/credentials/development.key`
+3. The value of the development master key is saved in a new file: `config/credentials/development.key`
-4. The file containing the development key is gitignored.
-You can verify this by checking the `.gitignore` file, it has a new entry: `/config/credentials/development.key`
+4. The file containing the development master key is gitignored.
+You can verify this by checking the `.gitignore` file - it has a new entry: `/config/credentials/development.key`

 At this point, your editor will be open with a temporary file that displays the decrypted contents of newly generated `config/credentials/development.yml.enc`.
 Rails generates some example content like this: